hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

 <a name="section-3"></a>
 #### 3 - DEVELOPMENT ENVIRONMENT SETUP
 - [ ] Complete steps 1.1 - 1.7 in [Part 1: Setting up the development environment within Contributing.md](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#part-1-setting-up-the-development-environment)
-  - [ ] OPTIONAL: If you run into any issues, use [4.1 How do I ask for help within Contributing.md](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#41-what-do-i-do-if-i-need-help) as a visual example to get a hold of our [HfLA website leadership team](https://github.com/hackforla/website/projects/7#card-69730135).
-That way we can help you resolve any set up issues immediately.
+  - [ ] OPTIONAL: If you run into any issues, use [4.1 How do I ask for help within Contributing.md](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#41-what-do-i-do-if-i-need-help)
 <a name="section-3-ongoing-self-test"></a>
   - [ ] If you have never setup your development environment before, please update your [Ongoing Skills List](#Ongoing_Skills_List) to check off "Setting up your local environment from a contributing file"
 - [ ] Post the following message in a comment below on this issue and then answer it.
 While keeping in mind that this is just to get feedback on how long it took you to get to this point.
 There is no right or wrong answers.
 There is no judgement.
 It is ok if you take a long time or if you do it really fast or at any pace.
 Getting your dev environment setup will be easier for some people because they might already have some experience or items installed on their computer and you may not.
 This is an important step, be patient with yourself and your computer but keep on it till you get it done.